The-going/evlproject/content/core/_index.md

 - monitor.
 This element has the same purpose than the main kernel's _futex_, which is about providing an integrated - although much simpler - set of fundamental thread synchronization features.
-It is used by the EVL library to implement mutexes, events (i.e. _condition variables_, sort of) and semaphores in user-space.
+It is used by the EVL library to implement mutexes, condition variables and semaphores in user-space.

 - clock.
 We may find platform-specific clock devices in addition to the core ones defined by the architecture, for which ad hoc drivers should be written.
 The clock element ensures that all clock drivers present the same interface to applications in user-space.
-In addition, the clock element can export individual timers to applications which comes in handy for running periodic loops or waiting for oneshot events.
+In addition, this element can export individual software timers to applications which comes in handy for running periodic loops or waiting for oneshot events on a specific time base.

 - cross-buffer.
-A cross-buffer (aka _xbuf_) is a communication channel we need to exchange data between real-time and common contexts (aka out-of-band vs in-band).
-A cross-buffer is bi-directional and any kind of threads (EVL or regular) can wait/poll for input from the other side.
+A cross-buffer (aka _xbuf_) is a bi-directional communication channel for exchanging data between out-of-band and in-band thread contexts, without impacting the real-time performance on the out-of-band side.
+Any kind of thread (EVL or regular) can wait/poll for input from the other side.
 Cross-buffers serve the same purpose than Xenomai's _message pipes_ implemented by the _XDDP_ socket protocol.

-## Everything is a file
+## Everything is a file {#everything-is-a-file}

-The nice thing about the file semantics is that it may solve several problems for our embedded co-kernel:
+The nice thing about the file semantics is that it may solve general problems for our embedded co-kernel:

-- it can organize resource management for our kernel objects.
-If every element we create is represented by a file, we can leave the hard work of managing the creation and release process to the [VFS](https://www.kernel.org/doc/Documentation/filesystems/vfs.txt), tracking references to every element from file descriptors.
+- it can organize resource management for EVL's kernel objects.
+If every element we export to the user is represented by a file, we can leave the hard work of managing the creation and release process to the [VFS](https://www.kernel.org/doc/Documentation/filesystems/vfs.txt), tracking references to every element from file descriptors.